Request Assistance

 • Tualatin Hills Park & Recreation District – provides summer activities for youth.

-Additionally, the day-to-day program implementation at Bridge Meadows is successful because Bridge Meadows staff and members are partners with each other in carrying out the mission.
-For instance, members are encouraged to initiate, plan, and run their own activities and events.
-The staff is available to assist physically or financially, but members are encouraged to take the lead in hosting a meal, check in on a neighbor in a time of need, and develop friendships with each other.
+Additionally, the day-to-day program implementation at Bridge Meadows is successful because Bridge Meadows staff and community members are partners with each other in carrying out the mission.
+For instance, community members are encouraged to initiate, plan, and run their own activities and events.
+The staff is available to assist physically or financially, but community members are encouraged to take the lead in hosting a meal, check in on a neighbor in a time of need, and develop friendships with each other.

 Caregiver Engagement